-In the Transaction, the mortgage loans were underwritten on a similar basis, they are being serviced by Yorkshire Building Society ("YBS") on the same platform, they are a single asset class - residential mortgage loans - and, based on the EBA's suggested approach, the mortgage loans are all originated in the same jurisdiction.

-PCS also takes comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.
+In the Transaction, the loans were underwritten on a similar basis, they are being serviced by Volkswagen Financial Services (UK) Limited on the same platform, they are a single asset class - auto loans - and, based on the EBA's suggested approach, the assets are all originated in the UK.
+PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.